 Cruises are notorious for offering food that sickens travelers.
-In fact, a common first question doctors have for gastroenteritis patients is, “Did you eat at a buffet?”
-That’s because if you consume food that’s been left out too long, or lingered over by too many people, you could be in a date with the norovirus.
+In fact, a common first question doctors have for gastroenteritis patients is: “Did you eat at a buffet?”
+That’s because if you consume food that’s been left out too long, or lingered over by too many people, you could be on a date with the norovirus.

 Since there are few sensations worse than being ill or uncomfortable at sea, take precautions: If any food item looks or tastes at all funny, ditch it.
 Don’t approach all-you-can-eat buffets as a challenge, or make too many friends at the bar.
 Drink enough water to stay hydrated.
 Get out on deck enough to breathe the salty air.
 And apply sunscreen.